wikimedia/search-MjoLniR/docs/running-in-analytics.rst

 As MjoLniR is still in early days there is not a defined process to deploy to the analytics cluster.
 This will be worked out, but for now it is all manual.
 Some caveats:
 >
-* MjoLniR must be run from a debian jessie based host.
+* MjoLniR must be run from a debian jessie or greater based host.
 The is because the hadoop workers are also running debian jessie and the python binary on ubuntu will not run properly on them.

-* The only debian jessie based host available as a spark driver is stat1004.eqiad.wmnet.
+* The best host to run everything from is stat1005, a debian stretch based machine.

 * MjoLniR requires spark 2.1.0, but the default installed version in the hadoop cluster is 1.6.0.
-You will need to fetch spark from apache and uncompress the archive in your home directory on stat1004.
+You will need to fetch spark from apache and uncompress the archive in your home directory on stat1005.

 * MjoLniR requires a python virtualenv containing all the appropriate library dependencies.
-Unfortunately it is not possible yet to build the virtualenv on stat1004 due to some missing compile time dependencies.
-See https://gerrit.wikimedia.org/r/348669
+Pip shiped with debian stretch is able to utilize wheel packages which makes installing all our dependencies a breeze.

-* MjoLniR requires a jar built in the /jvm directory of this repository.
-This is a fat jar containing other dependencies, such as xgboost and kafka streaming.
+* MjoLniR requires a jar built in the /jvm directory of this repository, along with a few others.
+These are all deployed to archiva and referenced from the configuration for the `spark` utility.

 * Some conflict with dependencies installed in the analytics cluster may cause kafka streaming to fail with `kafka.cluster.BrokerEndPoint cannot be cast to kafka.cluster.broker`.